benjichat/ivrTreeCreator/README.md

 1. New Host(s) contain Option(s) and serve as endpoints for other options.<br/>
 ![](images/1.png)<br/>
-This will allow you to create new host branches, options and connections
+This will allow you to create new host branches, options and connections.

 2. Update Host/Option<br/>
 ![](images/2.png)<br/>